app-generator/app-generator/docs/source/developer-tools/csv-processor.rst

 Regarding our processor, here is the list with all supported operations:

-- load local and remte files
+- load local and remote files
 - print values
 - print column types
 - print the mapping types to a Django Model